-- Mad Scientist: Zigzagged both ways; he's actually a very reasonable man (even if he feels driven to extremes by circumstances), but then you consider the DGGs, especially the Valsione.
-Seriously, how the hell did Bian come up with the Valsione's design?
+- Bian's actually a very reasonable man (even if he feels driven to extremes by circumstances), but consider the DGGs, especially the Valsione.

 - My Death Is Just the Beginning: Of the real plot for the rest of the Classic Timeline and Original Generation.

 - Orcus on His Throne: Played straight, then subverted, and ultimately played straight again in Original Generation.
 Bian reveals he doesn't feel the need to kick back and let his subordinates do all the hard work.
 He gladly takes to the field towards the end of the first half of the route for Ryusei Date, despite Adler Koch thinking Bian's insane for doing so.
 Granted, it's only for one scenario (upon which he returns to headquarters until the heroes arrive) but the impact of Bian actually showing himself impresses a lot of people aboard the Hagane battleship.

 - Otaku: A subtle version, but comments from Lune in the Classic Timeline reveals Bian's a Mecha geek who built the Valsion based on shows he used to watch.
 In Original Generation, he makes the password for unlocking secret data in the Valsione a Catch Phrase from one of those shows.

 - Sliding Scale of Villain Threat: Everyone assumes Bian fits the "Global Threat" category when he really is more of an Anti-Villain.